AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

 ## Overloading Unary Operators
-Unary operators are the simplest to overload, as they take no parameters.
+Unary operators are the simplest to overload, as they take no parameters. <br />
 In this example, coordinates can be easily made positive or negative by putting a positive or negative sign in front of them.

 ```C++
 #include <iostream>